mmotti/PyPhDB/README.md

 2. `sudo pip3 install validators`

 ### Docker ###
 This script should work with Pi-hole being run within a docker container.
-In order to indicate that you are using docker, please append `--docker` to the end of the commands below.

-If you have changed the Pi-hole docker volume from the default value (**./etc-pihole/**), please also append your directory using the `--directory` switch (e.g. `--docker --directory '~/other-dir/'`)
+In order to interact with your docker container, you must use the `--docker` switch **and** specify your Pi-hole directory volume using `--directory`

+**Example:**

+`curl -sSl https://raw.githubusercontent.com/mmotti/PyPhDB/master/PyPhDB.py | sudo python3 - --dump --docker --directory '/your/pihole/directory'`

 ### How to use ###